‘The player is a prospect’ – Lavrynenko on why FC Inhulets signed Gopey

 Against Shakhtar Donetsk on Saturday, the striker came off the bench to score as his team bowed 2-1 at the NSK Olimpiyskiy Stadium.

 “The first is a good age, 21 years old.
 The second is his ability to fight, cling to the ball, score.
-This player has a prospect,” Lavrynenko told media per Inhulets’ website.
+This player is a prospect,” Lavrynenko told media per Inhulets’ website.

 “Hopefully, he will gain his optimal physical condition and will be a player of the starting lineup.
 It all depends on him.